Clover, South Carolina

 Results to Date:

-For the 2017-2019 growing seasons, tree growth and viability were observed to be “very good” for the entire TreeWell study.
+For the 2017-2021 growing seasons, tree growth and viability were observed to be “very good” for the entire TreeWell unit plantation.
 The tree health assessments do not show any significant indicators of plant stress.
 The height and canopy of most of the trees in the TreeWell units have continued to increase.
 Overall, the TreeWell units are performing as designed.
 Chemical data collected from groundwater monitoring wells and from piezometers located in TreeWell units show significant levels of VOCs, particularly chlorobenzene.
 Data from monitoring wells TW-24, TW-20 and TW-10 show relatively high (25,000 to 50,000 µg/L) concentrations of chlorobenzene.
 Nested piezometers in TreeWell units 13 and 14 are adjacent to these three monitoring wells and show chlorobenzene concentrations ranging from 230 to 3,200 µg/L suggesting movement of VOCs into TreeWell units with higher concentration typically in the upper water column.